Naoto-Ida/Jasper-Wikipedia/README.md

 ==============

 Wikipedia module for JASPER.
-Allows the ability to check notifications(direct messages, retweets and mentions), send a tweet and check whats trending!
+Allows the ability to check entries on Wikipedia for specified names, places, etc.

 ###Steps to install Wikipedia.py
 * Run